franciscop/crossroad/readme.md

 };
 ```

 The path is always a string equivalent to `window.location.pathname`.
+Why not use `window.location.pathname` then?
+Because usePath() is a hook that will trigger a re-render when the path changes!

-> Note: this _only_ modifies the path(name) and keeps the search query and hash the same, so if you want to modify the full URL you should instead utilize `useUrl()` and `setUrl('/welcome')`
+> Note: `setPath` _only_ modifies the path(name) and keeps the search query and hash the same, so if you want to modify the full URL you should instead utilize `useUrl()` and `setUrl('/welcome')`

 #### Setter